-Data from the phase 2 consultation process has been reviewed and the option is clearly unpopular with the citizens of Aberdeen due to concerns for the future prospects of children and young people and concerns for impact on public health and public safety.
+Data from the phase 2 consultation process has been reviewed and the option is clearly unpopular with the citizens of Aberdeen due to concerns for impacts on public health, public safety and tourism.

 There were no additional concerns for impacts on people with protected characteristics, other than those which had been highlighted by the service pre-consultation.